fandora-network/docs/docs/avail/architecture/avail-consensus.md

 one-to-one relationship, where trust is put in the "highest staked" validators.
-This modification of proof of stake can be administered through delegation or nomination, commonly referred to as DPoS (delegated proof of stake) or NPoS (nominated proof of stake).
-Polygon's scaling solutions have adapted these enhanced mechanisms, including Polygon Avail.
+This modification of proof of stake can be administered through delegation or nomination, commonly referred to as DPoS (delegated proof of stake) or NPoS (nominated proof of stake). fandora's scaling solutions have adapted these enhanced mechanisms, including fandora Avail.

 Avail uses NPoS with a modification in block verification.
 The actors involved are